How To Enter Canada With a DUI

 To obtain a temporary resident permit, you’ll have to meet several strict requirements and provide evidence to convince officials that you only have honest intentions, including: proof of your ties to the United States that show you won’t overstay and will return home, proof that you can financially support yourself and a valid passport.

 You may also be eligible to apply for deemed rehabilitation or criminal rehabilitation.
 Deemed rehabilitation is for when a significant amount of time has passed since your conviction, and immigration officers will look at your criminal case as well as the likelihood you will commit another crime.
 Criminal rehabilitation is for those whose crimes occurred more than five years ago, but these applications can take quite some time to process.
 You may also be able to apply for a pardon or discharge.

+DUI Canadian immigration can require rehabilitation or a TRP similar to crossing the Canadian border for business or leisure.
+Having a DUI can be quite complicated when wanting to enter Canada which is why you should hire an immigration lawyer to help your case.
 Our immigration law firm has successfully handled thousands of denial of entry cases.
 We can help you too!
 Don’t panic, contact us as soon as you can for assistance.
 We can definitely make a difference in your outcome.

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.